MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Get-Content.md

 ### -Filter

-Specifies a filter in the provider's format or language.
-The value of this parameter qualifies the **Path** parameter.
-The syntax of the filter, including the use of wildcards, depends on the provider. **Filters** are more efficient than other parameters because the provider applies filters when objects are retrieved.
-Otherwise, PowerShell processes filters after the objects are retrieved.
+Specifies a filter to qualify the **Path** parameter.
+The [FileSystem](../Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md) provider is the only installed PowerShell provider that supports the use of filters.
+You can find the syntax for the **FileSystem** filter language in [about_Wildcards](../Microsoft.PowerShell.Core/About/about_Wildcards.md).
+Filters are more efficient than other parameters, because the provider applies them when the cmdlet gets the objects rather than having PowerShell filter the objects after they are retrieved.

 ```yaml
 Type: String